mcimini/lang-n-assert/README.md

 <li> Output:
 	<ul>
 	<li> if postcondition has been derived: The tool returns a proof derivation of: precondition file.lan postcondition
-	<li> if postcondition has not been derived: The tool displays the error message "<i>Proof not found</i>".
+	<li> if postcondition has not been derived: The tool displays "<i>Proof not found</i>" and an error message.
 	</ul>
 </ul>